Joey Wendle Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins' 3.98 team ERA ranked 19th among all MLB pitching staffs.
+- The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).

 © 2023 Data Skrive.
 All rights reserved.